 - 1 cup refried black beans

-Start by squeezing the fresh lime juice and orange juice.
+- THE NIGHT BEFORE: MARINATING THE MEAT - Start by squeezing the fresh lime juice and orange juice.
 Once you have the juice, put it in a medium to large glass bowl and add the crushed garlic.
+It's important to use glass rather than metal/stainless steel or plastic because glass is non-reactive and non-corrosive.

-Place the lid on the crock-pot and cook on high for 5 hours (or on low for 8-9 hours).
+- Place the lid on the crock-pot and cook on high for 5 hours (or on low for 8-9 hours).
+You should NOT rush and cook this recipe on high heat for half the time - it doesn't work that way!
+You'll end up with tough meat.

 - Let us know how you like crock-pot cochinita or how else you like to use your slow cooker for making traditional Mexican foods!